cierelabs/json_spirit/README.md

 Building
 ---------

-We have Boost.Build support right now.
-CMake is coming soon.
+We have Boost.Build and CMake support.

-Assumes either your user-config.jam file has a line like this:
+For Boost.Build, we assume either your user-config.jam file has a line like this:

     use-project /boost	:	/sandbox/boost/trunk ;

-or set the environment variable BOOST_ROOT to the location of the boost version you want to use.
+or you have set the environment variable BOOST_ROOT to the location of the boost version you want to use.

 You can build the library via: